-

-When warmed up with your breath, you can catch a dry, very subtle aroma with light leather notes and shades of old aged herbs, stored for a long time in the attic.
-After washing, the shades intensify, reminiscent of that unique smell when you hold in your hands an old leather briefcase with school notebooks inside.
+When warmed by the breath, a dry, very subtle aroma emerges, with light leather notes and hints of old, aged herbs stored in the attic for a long time.
+After rinsing, these nuances intensify, reminiscent of that unique scent you get when holding an old leather briefcase with school notebooks inside.

-The taste of brewed tea is subtle, with soft bitterness, balanced and playful.
-The taste has pleasant shades of old leather, roasted almonds, and touches of aged whiskey.
-Starting from the 3rd infusion, the infusion acquires sweetish nuances with a bright nutty dominant.
+The brewed tea's flavor is subtle, with a soft bitterness, balanced, and playful.
+The taste reveals pleasant notes of aged leather, roasted almonds, and hints of aged whiskey.
+Starting with the third steeping, the infusion acquires sweet nuances with a bright, nutty flavor.

-This puer can be brewed 6 times, it changes from infusion to infusion, preserving its aroma for a long time in an empty cup.
-To fully reveal the taste of puer, you need to use a teapot made of Yixing clay.
-To prepare the infusion, you will need 5-7 g per 150-200 ml of water.
+This pu-erh tea can be steeped six times, changing its aroma from steeping to steeping, preserving its aroma for a long time in an empty cup.
+To fully appreciate the pu-erh's flavor, use a Yixing clay teapot.
+To prepare the infusion, use 5-7 grams per 150-200 ml of water.

-The color of the finished infusion is chocolate-brown, with a pleasant cognac shade, clean and transparent.
-During tea drinking, a rich, moderately tart aftertaste with heady woody-almond shades is felt.
+The finished infusion is a chocolate-brown color, with a pleasant cognac hue, pure and clear.
+As you drink the tea, you'll experience a rich, moderately tart aftertaste with intoxicating woody-almond notes.

-The effect of Cha Qi (tea energy) is noticeable after the first cup.
-Tea gives a meditative state, warms the body well, strongly tones, stimulates mental activity and encourages action.
-Makes the eyes sharp, movements clear, lifts the mood and creates a feeling of comfort.
+The effects of Cha Qi (tea energy) are noticeable after just one cup.
+Tea induces a meditative state, warms the body well, invigorates, stimulates mental activity, and encourages action.
+It makes the eyes sharp, movements precise, uplifts the mood, and creates a feeling of well-being.

-Shu puer 2007 "Lux" brand "Pine and Crane" factory "Xiaguan" - aged tea with a unique taste and strong tea effect.
-It can be used for thoughtful, ceremonial tea drinking alone, or will be an excellent gift for lovers of aged puer.
+The 2007 Shu Pu'er "Lux" from the "Pine and Crane" brand from the Xiaguan tea factory is an aged tea with a unique flavor and a powerful tea effect.
+It is perfect for a thoughtful, ceremonial tea drinking session alone, or makes a wonderful gift for lovers of aged pu'er.

 Name in Chinese